jhuapl-boss/dynamodb-lambda-autoscale/README.md

 ## Strategy Settings

 The strategy settings described above uses a simple schema which applies to both Read/Write and to both the Increment/Decrement.
+For an Increment, if more than one option is specified, the maximum of the specified options is used.
+For a Decrement, the minimum of the specified options is used.
+The Increment/Decrement is bounded by the Max/Min, respectively.
+See the example, in the [Configuration](#configuration) section, for a more concrete illustration of how the different options work together.
 Using the options below many different strategies can be constructed:
 - ReadCapacity.Min : (Optional) Define a minimum allowed capacity, otherwise 1
 - ReadCapacity.Max : (Optional) Define a maximum allowed capacity, otherwise unlimited
 - ReadCapacity.Increment : (Optional) Defined an increment strategy